-NEXGEL, INC. 2019 LONG-TERM INCENTIVE PLAN
+FOURTH AMENDMENT TO THE NEXGEL, INC. 2019 LONG-TERM INCENTIVE PLAN

-This THIRD AMENDMENT TO THE NEXGEL, INC. 2019 Long-Term Incentive Plan (this "Amendment"), effective as of , 2023, is made and entered into by NexGel, Inc., a Delaware corporation (the "Company").
-Terms used in this Amendment with initial capital letters that are not otherwise defined herein shall have the meanings ascribed to such terms in the NexGel, Inc. 2019 Long-Term Incentive Plan (the "Plan").
+This FOURTH AMENDMENT TO THE NEXGEL, INC. 2019 Long-Term Incentive Plan (this "Amendment"), effective as of, 2025, is made and entered into by NexGel, Inc., a Delaware corporation (the "Company").
+Terms used in this Amendment with initial capital letters that are not otherwise defined herein shall have the meanings ascribed to such terms in the NexGel, Inc. 2019 Long-Term Incentive Plan, as amended (the "Plan").